jentery/engl230/faq.md

 ![Poster](230.jpg)

-The image is from the poster for Extremely Ok's *Celeste*.
+The image is in the poster is for Extremely Ok's *Celeste*.

 ## Who Are You?

 My name is Jentery Sayers.
 I'm an Associate Professor in the English department, where I also direct the [Praxis Studio](https://uvicpraxis.github.io/) for Comparative Media Studies.
 I've been at UVic since 2011, and I did my PhD at the University of Washington in Seattle.
 I teach and write about media, fiction, and culture in the 20th and 21st centuries.
-You can email me at [jentery@uvic.ca](mailto:jentery@uvic.ca).
+You can contact me at [jentery@uvic.ca](mailto:jentery@uvic.ca).
+I'm happy to chat with you about any aspect of this course, and I'll be available by email in August and early September, prior to our first meeting on September 15th.